 This year we held our fifth symposium (at Swansea College of Art) – drawing contributors from the school, FE, HE, and art world communities.
 And we also took on a number of commissions to develop learning resources for prospective students, current students, and graduates.

-Since we began over 380 artists have presented, and subsequently exhibited work and we have seen over 2000 unique participants attend our crit programme.
-We have sold over 3000 copies of our books throughout the UK, US, Europe, China, Canada and Australia and we are beginning to gather case-studies on how our books are being used by teaching staff, students, and graduates across the globe.
-We have held 5 full-capacity book launches and symposia for students and staff from school, FE, HE and the museum and gallery sector, we have delivered talks and workshops in many UK art schools, and we are developing workshops for a rising number of museums and galleries.
-In 2016 we are aiming to launch our fifth book and will be spending much of 2015 working on this.
+Since we began we have held 69 crits which have seen over 500 artists present and over 2000 unique participants attend.
+We have sold over 5000 copies of our books throughout the world and we are beginning to gather case-studies on how our books are being used by teaching staff, students, and graduates across the globe.
+We have held 7 popular book launches and symposia attended by over 1000 people we have delivered more than 50 talks and workshops in many UK art schools.

 We hope that you continue to support us on this journey!

-Our team is made up of individuals who have all been through formal art education.
-As well as being involved in Q-Art, we are all practitioners working in a diverse range of fields, and we recognise that many of the valuable skills we have gained stem from our art education.
+Our team is made up of individuals who share the aims and ethos of the organisation.
+As well as working with Q-Art, we are all practitioners working in a diverse range of fields.

 I graduated from Goldsmiths in 2010 and have been involved with Q-Art ever since.
 I share our goal of breaking down barriers to art education and the contemporary art world.
 I am particularly concerned about the arts being undervalued and squeezed out of compulsory education, and the impact this has on access to art education at FE and HE level.